-Throughout the course of the Second World War the British army used a variety of armored vehicles, some of which were more heavily employed and others which, despite being produced in large numbers, have become all but forgotten, overshadowed by the about in favor of the more familiar types.
+Throughout the course of the Second World War the British army used a variety of armored vehicles, some of which were more heavily employed and others which, despite being produced in large numbers, have become all but forgotten, overshadowed by more familiar types.
 One such example of this is the Humber Scout Car which has been virtually overshadowed by the more instantly recognizable Daimler “Dingo” Scout Car.

 HUMBERS AND DINGOS